PointOptics is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 2. Consistent ammo use

-3. Allow barrel to cool between groupings
+3. Allow the barrel to cool between groupings

 Always allow the barrel to cool between multiple shots.
-This is usually 6 to 8 shots but the best is to feel the barrel of the rifle and if it is hot then leave it to cool before firing again.
+This is usually 6 to 8 shots, but the best is to feel the barrel of the rifle, and if it is hot, then leave it to cool before firing again.
 A hot barrel will produce inconsistent points of impact.

 4. MOA clicks at various distances

-For example, ¼ MOA is a ¼ of an inch per 100 yards.
-At 200-yards, it is a half-inch.
+For example, ¼ MOA is ¼ an inch per 100 yards.
+At 200 yards, it is a half-inch.

 5. Different ballistics for different brands and grains